There are currently around 1.2 million wheelchair users in the UK. Two thirds of them are regular users.

 strength exercises on 2 or more days a week.
 If exercising at moderate intensity you should be able to talk but will be unable to sing a song’

 Alternatively, if carrying out vigorous exercise, the amount recommended is halved to around 75mins (or 1.25 hours) per week.
 If exercising at a vigorous intensity, you won’t be able to say more than a few words without pausing for breath.

-Remember - You may have to start off with only 5 minutes of exercise and gradually build this up over a period of weeks and months (Department of Health).
+Remember- You may have to start off with shorter periods of exercise and gradually build this up over a period of weeks and months

 Playing cards – 30 calories burned in 15 minutes